paddymul/emacs-from-scratch/emacs-coaching-notes.md

 How to scroll to bottom or first error when complete

-shortcuts for rerun last failed test
+shortcuts for rerun last failed test ideal world: when a save is made to a relevant file (in project, or in project and of type (pytest/pnpm run test) last failed is rerun, results reported asynchonously (I don't want a wholewindow, maybe just a double stacked modeline)

 ### find-grep

 How do I pop the minibuffer out to a different window for deeper work? .. with notes That's important when delving deep into a project, not relevant when I know what I want to find but don't know where to find it

+### completion modes
+I want the case insensitive matching

+### indentation

+I really dislike the python indentation

+I also want better auto-detection of typescript indentation